JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: ah got it

 NS: smiles
-NS: ok then you need to add it to the texture on your bax
+NS: ok then you need to add it to the texture on your SL object
 NS: as a normal map

 JR: is that bumpiness or shininess